Migrate from TFVC to Git

 - Only a single branch is migrated.
 When planning your migration you should choose a new branching strategy for Git; migrating only the main branch supports a topic-branch based workflow like GitFlow or GitHub Flow.

 - A “tip migration”, importing only the latest version of the source code, is suggested.
-You can opt to migrate some history, up to 180 days, so that your team doesn’t need to refer back to TFVC as often, but this is discouraged unless your history is very simple.
+If your TFVC history is simple, you can opt to migrate some history, up to 180 days, so that your team can work only out of Git.
+For more information, see Plan your migration to Git.

 - You do not have binary assets like images, scientific data sets, or game models in your repository.
 These assets should use the Git LFS (Large File Support) extension, which the import tool does not configure.